Standard Notes

 Personally, it’s a note app that takes security so seriously to the point of making you think, ‘Do we really need this much security?

 You can tell just by looking at the app that they’ve really put a lot of emphasis on security, to a remarkable extent.
-First, it’s a writing app, but it has two-factor authentication.
-While some writing apps offer two-factor authentication, it’s still not a common feature.
-Most writing apps typically offer such a feature for enterprise use and prominently display it in pricing plans, but this one provides it in the regular paid version.
+Firstly, it’s a writing app, but it has two-factor authentication.
+While some writing apps do offer two-factor authentication, it’s still not a common feature.
+Furthermore, such a feature is typically offered for enterprise use, prominently displayed in pricing plans, yet this one provides it in the regular paid version.
+Also, considering the rather high prices, it seems to target organizations rather than individuals or startups, especially with features like these.
+Of course, if it’s targeting enterprise-level usage, it’s expected to compete with tools like Outlook, so it would be more suitable for small to medium-sized businesses.

 Anyway, it seems genuinely serious about security, likely aimed at small businesses, as it prominently emphasizes security on its official website.
 ‘The government collects and uses your data…’ like this.
 While security is important in Korea too, foreign countries are naturally sensitive about security, so I think they’re really pushing this aspect.